Frequently Asked Questions:

 Revenue per subscriber – i.e. we divide the above figure by the number of people who were subscribed to your list at the beginning of the month.
 This provides a measure of performance that is relative to the size of your list, allowing us to monitor any change in performance.
 (After all, if revenue increases by 10% but the size of the list grew by 20%, the above metric would hide the fact that our performance has actually worsened!)

-The fee for our core service is commission-based.
-(The actual percentage differs from industry to industry, though all our clients within a given industry pay the same commission rate.)
+The fee for our core service is usually commission-based.
+(The actual percentage differs from industry to industry.)
 If our work does not generate new revenue, we do not get paid.